emeb/up5k_basic/README.md

 * Memory arbitration to prevent glitching when the 6502 accesses video RAM
 * 256 x 224 B/W pixel graphics mode
-* 4 pages text or graphics
+* 4 8kB memory pages for text or graphics
 * 32 characters wide by 27 lines high plus overscan using the original OSI character generator, complete with all the unique gaming glyphs like tanks, cars and spaceships as shown in this rendering: